-Here are the best 18w chargers for Google Pixel 4a and Pixel 5 in 2021

-Best 18W chargers for Google Pixel 4a and Pixel 5 Android Central 2021
+Best 18W chargers for Google Pixel 4a and Pixel 5 in 2022

 Your smartphone is on you 24/7, which means it's important that it remains powered up at all times.
 Thankfully, 18W charging, also called fast charging, has arrived, and it works with many phones, including the Google Pixel 4a and Pixel 5.
 While these two devices have batteries that already last all day on a charge, that doesn't you can't take advantage of fast charging to get on with your day.
 This is where having an extra 18W fast charger can help, and these are the best 18W chargers for Google Pixel 4a and Pixel 5.